google/jax-cfd/README.md

 Take a look at "demo" notebook in the "notebooks" directory for an example of how to use JAX-CFD for simulate a 2D turbulent flow.

+We are currently preparing more example notebooks, inculding:

+- Reusing our training data and/or evaluation setup (without running JAX-CFD)
-TODO: add an example notebook using our pre-trained turbulence models.
+- Simulations using our pre-trained turbulence models.
+- Training a simple hybrid ML + CFD model from scratch

 ## Organization